Layar Vision FAQs

-Layar Vision uses detection, tracking and computer vision techniques to augment objects in the physical world.
-We can tell which objects in the real world are augmented because the fingerprints of the object are preloaded into the application based upon the user’s layer selection.
+Layar Vision uses detection, tracking and computer vision techniques to augment Pages (images) and objects with planar surfaces (e.g packaging) in the physical world.
+When you upload your Pages in our servers (through Creator or publishing site) we create a fingerprint of this image.
 When a user aims their device at an object that matches the fingerprint, we can quickly return the associated AR experience.

 What is an Augment?
 A "target object"?

 An augment is a digital model (2D or 3D) rendered on a target object as seen through the mobile phone camera lens.

 A target object is a physical or digital visual entity that contains enough detail to be unique whereby a person can point their phone at said “object” to see the augment (if available).
 Examples and best practices for creating a target object can be found in Page best practices .